Javier María Pascual Ibañez: Back in Madrid: politics and around

-The late 1970s and the early 1980s marked full Pascual's integration within the public realm of post-Francoist Spain.
+The late 1970s and the early 1980s marked Pascual's full integration within the public realm of post-Francoist Spain.
 In 1979 he entered the executive of Asociación de la Prensa de Madrid and – perhaps as a great fan of bullfighting – was appointed head of its Comisión de Festejos.
-Taking part in a number of corporative debates in 1983 he grew to vice-secretary of AdP.
-His career in the Asociación came to an abrupt end in 1984, marking also completion of his dynastical U-turn.
-Protesting against what he perceived as a TVE insult to king Juan Carlos, he resigned from all functions in the corporative association - which did not prevent him from nurturing "gran sentimiento" towards the memory of his former Carlist monarch, Don Javier.
+Taking part in a number of corporate debates in 1983 he grew to vice-secretary of AdP.
+His career in the Asociación came to an abrupt end in 1984, marking also completion of his dynastical u-turn.
+Protesting against what he perceived as a TVE insult to king Juan Carlos, he resigned from all functions in the corporate association - which did not prevent him from nurturing "gran sentimiento" towards the memory of his former Carlist monarch, Don Javier.
 What did not change was Pascual's opposition to Basque separatism.
 Though he fully supported new democratic media legislation, in the late 1980s Pascual publicly demonstrated some unease about what he considered blasphemous threads in the free Spanish media.

 Agencia EFE

-Upon return to Madrid Pascual was employed in the central office of Agencia EFE, the official Spanish news agency.
-It is not clear what his role in the company structures was in the early 1970s; according to one source he worked as redactor-jefe, a senior editor responsible for news released during his shift.
-Already at that time he was a respected figure in the world of Madrid media; in 1973 he was among the first ones to move into the co-called Ciudad de los Periodistas, a complex of five high-rise residential buildings commissioned by Asociación de la Prensa, in the 21st century still dubbed "the best place to live in Madrid".
-As Pascual was redactor-jefe during the night Franco died, it was he who determined how the news was disseminated.
-At unspecified time though prior to mid-1979 he rose to executive of Sección de Información Nacional and subdirector of the entire agency; in 1981 he was nominated manager of national section of EFE.
+Upon returning to Madrid, Pascual was employed in the central office of Agencia EFE, the official Spanish news agency.
+It is not clear what his role in the company structure was in the early 1970s; according to one source he worked as redactor-jefe, a senior editor responsible for news released during his shift.
+Already at that time he was a respected figure in the world of Madrid media; in 1973 he was among the first ones to move into the so-called Ciudad de los Periodistas, a complex of five high-rise residential buildings commissioned by Asociación de la Prensa, in the 21st century still dubbed "the best place to live in Madrid".
+As Pascual was redactor-jefe during the night Franco died, it was he who determined how the news was distributed.
+Some time prior to mid-1979 he rose to executive of Sección de Información Nacional and subdirector of the entire agency; in 1981 he was nominated manager of the national section of EFE.

 In the early 1980s EFE created Departamento del Español Urgente (DEU), a sub-unit dedicated mostly to quality assurance; its focus was on language and style used by the agency, with three key tasks specified.
-Pascual was nominated head of DEU; at this job he shaped its modus operandi and prioritized work, presiding over Comisión Permanente and co-operating with Comisión Asesora.
-It is not clear whether, apart from typical managerial tasks, his role was also about providing actual linguistic and editorial expertise; however, he clearly emerged as leader of a unit set up as high authority on Spanish language, with normative role across EFE branches worldwide and exercising influence on the entire Hispanic realm.
-At this position Pascual tackled heterogeneity of Spanish as used worldwide and led the drive to introduce a global standard, to be shaped mostly by Madrid and adopted across all Hispanic community.
+Pascual was nominated head of DEU; at this job he shaped his modus operandi and prioritized work, presiding over Comisión Permanente and co-operating with Comisión Asesora.
+It is not clear whether, apart from typical managerial tasks, his role was also providing actual linguistic and editorial expertise; however, he clearly emerged as leader of a unit set up as high authority on Spanish language, with a normative role across EFE branches worldwide and exercising influence on the entire Hispanic realm.
+At this position Pascual tackled heterogeneity of Spanish as used worldwide and led the drive to introduce a global standard, to be shaped mostly by Madrid and adopted across all Hispanic communities.